pjvds/dotfiles/README.md

 How to quit this editor?

-## spacevim

-A popular community-driven vim distribution.

 ## starship

 A popular zsh prompt with async support.

 ## ncspot

 A commandline ncurses client for spotify.
 Think ncmpc but for the popular streaming service spotify.
 &previous;

 * Press <kbd>&laquo;</kbd> to skip to previous track
 * Press <kbd>shift</kbd> + <kbd>&laquo;</kbd> to seek -10 seconds
 * Press <kbd>&raquo;</kbd> to skip to next track